alaudet/hcsr04sensor/README.md

 See example scripts in https://github.com/alaudet/hcsr04sensor/tree/master/recipes

-Access to Raspberry Pi GPIO pins require elevated priviledges if using version 0.5.11 of RPi.GPIO.
-Run example scripts with sudo.
+Access to Raspberry Pi GPIO pins requires the user account to be in the Linux gpio group.

+To add your user account name to the gpio group;

+    sudo usermod -aG gpio username

 ## Testing the Module